PropFlow User Guide

 4. Simulations (propflow.simulator.Simulator) execute batches of engine configurations across many graphs for fair comparisons.

-5. Analysis tooling (propflow.analyzer) records data and reports metrics for offline inspection.
+5. Analysis tooling (propflow.snapshots) records data and reports metrics for offline inspection.

 Agents Layer